Sesu8642/InfusionTimer/README.md

 # Infusion Tea Timer

-This is a tea timer app made with Flutter.
+Tea-timer app made with Flutter.
 Its unique feature is that it supports multiple infusions.
-The app comes with a defaul list of teas but you can also add your own.
+The app comes with a default list of teas, but you can also add your own.
 Many thanks to [Mei Leaf](https://meileaf.com/) for their permission to include default data from their brewing guide!

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"